GeyserMC/GeyserOptionalPack/README.md

 ### Manually building

 Run `./prepare_pack.sh` in this directory and the necessary files from the vanilla jar will be copied to the required directories.
 Zip up and you're set.
 Optionally, you may compress the output JSON files by running `./prepare_pack.sh -jc`.
 This should not be done when planning to contribute.
-You may then package with `zip GeyserOptionalPack.mcpack -r . -x ".*" Jenkinsfile required_files.txt prepare_pack.sh`.
+You may then package with `zip GeyserOptionalPack.mcpack -j -r build/`.

 ### Legal